japer-technology/plus-artificial-intelligence/docs/THE-PLAN.md

 | Primary action hashtag  | **`#AddPlusAI`**                              |
 | Debate/campaign hashtag | **`#OwnTheResult`**                           |
 | Founder signature       | **Eric Mourant +AI**                          |

-You can continue using `#PlusAI` as a secondary tag, but it should not be the movement’s only searchable identity.

 ---